 Always looking for monthly hosts and/or open to ideas for places to meet or excursion sites conducive to conversation & new experiences.
 Contact Kaitlin Raver, Coordinator, with any questions at email@example.com or (614) 956-8550 with any questions.
 Looking forward to spending some time with St. Stephen’s wonderful “Soul Sisters”!

 Mount Carmel Church Partnerships Newsletters

-Copies of the March 2018 Mt.
+Copies of the January 2018 Mt.
 Carmel Church Partnerships Newsletter and October 2017 Community Resources Listing can be found on the Community News table in Hobson Hall.
-The Weekly Scoop for March 11-17, 2018 newsletter is posted on the bulletin boards in the Outer Office and available on the Community Events table in Hobson Hall.
+The Weekly Scoop for February 8-18, 2018 and February 18-24, 2018 newsletters are posted on the bulletin boards in the Outer Office and in the front of the Sanctuary.
 Also included are a flier and brochure for 2018 Foundations of Faith Community Nursing classes.To read online, click on the links below: